 Stay in Las Cruces, NM

-We stayed in Las Cruces, which is 50 minutes away from White Sands.
+Las Cruces is 50 minutes away from White Sands.

-Las Cruces is much bigger (a population over 200,000), so there were more restaurant and hotel options.
+Las Cruces is much bigger (a population over 200,000), so there are more restaurant and hotel options.

-We were fine to do the longer drive and liked having a Corner Bakery Cafe to visit in the morning before heading off to our next stop.
+We were fine to do the longer drive from White Sands to Las Cruces, and we liked having a Corner Bakery Cafe to visit in the morning before heading off to our next stop.

 Backcountry Camp in the Park